f3rs3n/VREC-dat-filter/README.md

 1. Save the Script: Save the complete Python script code provided to you in a file named `filter_script.py` (or any name ending in `.py`).

 2. Create `requirements.txt`: In the SAME directory where you saved `filter_script.py`, create a new, plain text file named exactly `requirements.txt`.

-3. Populate `requirements.txt`: Open `requirements.txt` with a text editor (like Notepad) and paste the following lines into it:
+Paste the following lines into this file:

     requests
     beautifulsoup4